mateusnssn/PennX_SD4x/README.md

 Server-side JavaScript is becoming more prevalent in the industry, with web frameworks such as Node.js and Express making it simple to create and deploy complex, data-driven web applications.
 This course will prepare you to use such frameworks and show you how to integrate them with NoSQL databases such as MongoDB."

+## Week 1: Web Programming Basics

+* Basics of the World Wide Web
+* HTML, CSS, RWD
+* HTTP Overview

+- [x] Homework 1: convert an existing HTML page that uses inline style attributes to a page that uses an external CSS file.